m-njot-singh/Weather_Mate/README.md

 # Weather_Mate
 A web app that shows the live weather and 5-day Forecast .

-# Project Title

-A web app that shows the live weather and 5-day Forecast .

 ## Tech Stack

 **Client:** HTML, CSS, JavaScript, API